robinnong/personal-spending-tracker/README.md

 # Personal Spending Tracker

-Practice project (simple personal spending tracker) for learning Redux.
+Practice project (simple personal spending tracker) for learning React and Redux.
 A work in progress.